 “Starting turns by rotating the upper body is a habit you want to break,” he said.
 “It’s something most people do because it’s the easiest way to do it.”

 Turning with the shoulders is an ineffective way to turn, and a dead giveaway that you don’t know what your doing, or haven’t been at it that long.

 “Like in skiing, snowboarding turns should be based on motions from the hips on down.
-The movement is a combination of turning the front knee and hip while also shifting pressure from the front to the back of the foot or vice versa depending on if it’s a toe-edge or heal-edge turn.
+The movement is a combination of turning the front knee and hip while also shifting pressure from the front to the back of the foot or vice versa depending on if it’s a toe-edge or heel-edge turn.

 “Learning that the (front) knee can steer the board is a breakthrough for a lot of people,” Barr said.

 Shifting weight from front to back while turning is also key.
 Barr encouraged riders to play with weight distribution and not simply stand rigid as beginner or intermediate riders are prone to do.

 “You always want to be moving around on your snowboard, front of the board, to the middle of the board, to the back,” He explained.
 “It’s huge for taking the next step.
 Moving around is something I suggest everybody play with.
 If your body moves, it’s much easier to turn.”

 Start by leaning downhill and into a turn while twisting the front leg to help initiate it.

 He also reminded boarders that — again like skiing — keeping weight toward the back of the board all the time makes it harder to turn on a groomer.
 In powder it’s a different story, but we’ll get there.

 Another common beginner trait is the rider who locks in on the heel edge and rides the board sideways down a hill.
 You’ll recognize boarders doing this because you can follow the trails they make as they slide down the hill like grooming machines.